TEMPORARY RESIDENT VISA

 Visit Entry Requirements for a list of exempted countries

-A student permit is a visa that allows the individual enrolled in a school in Canada to live and study in Canada.
+A Study Permit is a visa that allows the individual enrolled in a school in Canada to live and study in Canada.

 Spousal visas allow the allow spouses, common-law partners, conjugal partners, parents/grandparents, dependents and other eligible family members to live in Canada permanently.

-Super-visa allows parents and grandparents to live in Canada for up to 2 years.
+Super-visa allows parents and grandparents to live in Canada for up to five years.